lilpoundcake/Synt_v3/README.md

 `cd DNAWorks`

+Compile:

 `make`

-If you receve an error when code is compiling use command
+If you receve an error when code is compiling use command:

 `export LIBRARY_PATH="$LIBRARY_PATH:/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib"`

-and try again:
+and try to compile again:

 `make`

-Go back to folder
+Go back to upper level folder:

 `cd ..`